SenseLogic/NANO/README.md

 *   b : bottom
 *   br : bottom right

+The cropped image size might be smaller than requested if not enough width or height is available.

 ## Image command

 The first character of an image command can be :